The Rural Texas Summit Agenda: Voices for Change

 Synopsis: This panel brings together progressive, conservative, and moderate voices to demonstrate effective communication across political divides in rural Texas.
 We aim to equip attendees with practical strategies for explaining to conservative neighbors why voting Republican may not serve their best interests.

-Synopsis: The Rural Texas Summit was created to foster dialogue with rural Voters on shared issues and to build a statewide coalition representing all rural Texans.
-The initiative, titled The Way Forward, will organize Texas into nine geographic regions to support this effort.
+The Rural Texas Summit was created to foster dialogue with rural Voters on shared issues and to build a statewide coalition representing all rural Texans.
+The initiative will organize Texas into nine geographic regions to support this effort.
 The summit brings together like-minded individuals, organizations, PACs, activists, and candidates to address the challenges facing rural communities.
 It aims to revitalize Democratic organizing in overlooked areas and lay the foundation for long-term collaboration.

 If you are interested in purchasing a ticket, please follow these links